Joint Replacement Program

 What Happens During Joint Replacement Surgery?

-Joint replacement surgery is typically performed under general regional anesthesia, although general anesthesia may also be used.
+Joint replacement surgery is typically performed under regional anesthesia, although general anesthesia may also be used.
 During the surgery, the surgeon will make an incision near the joint and remove the damaged bone and cartilage.
 The artificial joint is then implanted, and the incision is closed with sutures or staples.

 You will be discharged home as soon as you are safely able so you can recover in your own environment.
 This may be as early as the evening of your surgery or the next morning.
 Physical therapy will be an important part of the recovery process, helping the patient regain strength, mobility, and flexibility in the joint.